Skip to content

 | Gardeners

-How many years did I drink bad coffee, then good coffee, until I finally learned about the beauty of a good cup of tea?
+How many years did I drink bad coffee, then good coffee, until I finally learned about the beauty of a great cup of tea?
 When I was little, my grandmother would make me “coffee” to drink while we watched Lassie.
-I think it was actually 80 percent milk with a few drops of coffee, and […]
+It was probably 80 percent milk with a few drops of coffee, and a lot […]

 Read More »